cstile1/linux_git_cheat_sheet/readme.md

 ### 11. git commit -m "[descriptive message]"
 Description: Commits and saves your staged content as a new commit snapshot with a descriptive message.

+### 12. git checkout
+Description: Switches to another branch in your repository and checks it out into your working directory.